jyhrehjohnson/R-repo/README.md

 Just **here** makin *edits*

-Adding new text to the README
+Here is some new text I am adding from the shell to update the README file.